 The Basic Tools Needed

 First of all let’s start with the design platform I choose called Be Funky.
-I know there are other softwares out there that may have more bells and whistles, but I really prefer this online photo editing software, which is similar to Pic Monkey.
+I really prefer this online photo editing software when it comes to designing stencils and printables.
 I started with Be Funky a few years ago to edit my blog photos and got used to their setup and how to do things in there so that when I finally started designing my own stencils, it was super easy to just use their platform.
 I do pay a monthly fee to have their ad free version which is $4.95 but if you don’t mind the ads then their software is free to use.
 The ad free version is much faster and not distracting, which I prefer.
 There are other softwares that can be used like Adobe Illustrator, Photoshop, PicMonkey and others.

 Since we’re making stencils, the easy way to make word design stencils is to use a stencil font as I’ve written about in this post on How to Keep Letters Intact when Cutting Stencils.